nwg-piotr/nwg-launchers/README.md

 # nwg-launchers
-As it's never too late to learn something new, I decided to try and code my [sgtk-menu](https://github.com/nwg-piotr/sgtk-menu) set of launchers (written in python) from scratch in C++.
+As it's never too late to learn something new, I decided to try and code my [sgtk-menu](https://github.com/nwg-piotr/sgtk-menu) set of launchers, written in python, from scratch in C++.
 By the way I'm trying to simplify their usage, by reducing the number of arguments.
 Whatever possible, is being moved to css style sheets.

-For now first 3 launchers seem to work pretty well, at least on Arch Linux:
+For now first three launchers seem to work pretty well, at least on Arch Linux:

 # nwggrid